Lake Wyola Stormwater Erosion Task Force

 Outdoor Environmental Celebration and Evening Webinar

-Join the Shutesbury Lake Wyola Stormwater Erosion Task Force and the Franklin Regional Council of Governments (FRCOG) for two events this August focused on the watershed dynamics that are leading to stormwater erosion, sedimentation, and other issues currently impacting the Lake and surrounding neighborhoods.
-You will learn how to look beyond what is happening in your yard or on your road to what’s happening in the watershed as a whole, and what we can do about it.
-All those who care about Lake Wyola are invited to join.
+The Shutesbury Lake Wyola Stormwater Erosion Task Force and the Franklin Regional Council of Governments (FRCOG) present two events focused on the watershed dynamics that are leading to stormwater erosion, sedimentation, and other issues currently impacting the Lake and surrounding neighborhoods.
+Attendees learned how to look beyond what is happening in their yard or on their road to see what’s happening in the watershed as a whole, and learned what they can do about it.

 Environmental Celebration – Sunday, August 10, 11 a.m. to 12.30 p.m.
-Rain or shine.
-Following the annual Weed Watcher’s paddle (10 – 11 a.m.), come hang out on the lawn of the Lake Wyola Association Hall to play with sophisticated hands-on watershed models and eat ice cream.
+Following the annual Weed Watcher’s paddle (10 – 11 a.m.), folks gathered on the lawn of the Lake Wyola Association Hall to play with sophisticated hands-on watershed models and eat ice cream.
 The EnviroScape allows users to simulate rainfall and manipulate the landscape to understand how pollution moves through a watershed.
 The Stream Table allows users to manipulate stream flow velocity and streamside development to understand erosion and deposition, meander development and movement, and sediment transport.
-At 11.45, FRCOG staff and members of the Lake Wyola Stormwater Task Force will also lead a short walk along Shore and Pine Drives to examine how water moves across the landscape and understand the impact of stormwater erosion.
-This event will be informative and fun for all ages and ice cream will be available the whole time!
+At 11.45 a.m., FRCOG staff and members of the Lake Wyola Stormwater Task Force led a short walk along Shore and Pine Drives to examine how water moves across the landscape and understand the impact of stormwater erosion.
+The event was informative and fun for all ages -- with ice cream available the whole time!
 Thanks to the Lake Wyola Association for co-sponsoring.

 Webinar – Tuesday, August 12, 7 to 8 p.m.
-The Stormwater Task Force and the FRCOG will co-present on the Lake Wyola Watershed, how we got to the point of needing a task force to tackle erosion, how to approach improving stormwater erosion and water quality for the long-term and at the watershed-scale, and what you can do.
-Q & A will follow.
+The Stormwater Task Force and the FRCOG will co-presented a webinar on the Lake Wyola Watershed, how we got to the point of needing a task force to tackle erosion, how to approach improving stormwater erosion and water quality for the long-term and at the watershed-scale, and what we can do.
+A Q&A session followed.